Making a Complaint On a Police Officer

 Go to the law enforcement agency where the officer works and ask for internal affairs or a supervisor.
 Tell internal affairs or the supervisor that you would like to file a complaint against an officer.
 (I would not fill out a complaint online.)

-The complaint will be investigated and you should receive a “email” from the police agency on the status of your complaint in about 30 days.
+The complaint will be investigated, and you should receive an email from the police agency on the status of your complaint in about 30 days.
+Police complaint.

 Texas Government Code – GOV’T § 614.022.
-Complaint to Be in Writing and Signed by Complainant.
+Complaint to Be in Writing and Signed by the Complainant.

 The law says nothing about giving your personal information to the police or having the complaint notarized.

-The response you will get from the police department will be one of the following:
+The response you will get from the police department on the police complaint will be one of the following:

 2. NOT SUSTAINED – The investigation failed to discover sufficient evidence to clearly prove or disprove the allegation(s) made.